Algebraic Bethe ansatz approach to the correlation functions of the one-dimensional bosons with attraction: Ground state correlation functions

 \section{Ground state correlation functions}

 In this section, we proceed directly to calculating the correlation functions.
-We will see that the ground state correlation functions for the model of one-dimensional bosons with attraction are described precisely by the special cases of the functions $\Bomj_n(s|\beta)$ and $\Bom_n(s|\beta)$ given in \eqref{Phis-1}.
+We will see that the ground state correlation functions for the Lieb--Liniger model with attraction are described precisely by the special cases of the functions $\Bomj_n(s|\beta)$ and $\Bom_n(s|\beta)$ given in \eqref{Phis-1}.

 From now on we consider the $\vk L\gg 1$ regime and set $\bu=\bla=\{\lambda_1,\dots,\lambda_N\}$, where \be{spec-sol1} \lambda_j=\lambda_1+\eta(j-1)+\eta\epsilon_j,\qquad \epsilon_j=O\left((\vk L)^{-\infty}\right), \qquad j=1,\dots,N, \ee and $\lambda_1=\eta(1-N)/2$.
 Recall that $\eta=i\vk$, where $-\vk$ is the coupling constant of the model.
 We also set $\bv=\bmu=\{\mu_1,\dots,\mu_N\}$, where $\mu_j=\lambda_j+i\beta/L$.
 We consider the limit $\beta\to 0$ at the end of calculations.